-You can use a microwave provided you stir food well afterwards and leave it to stand for a minute or two before serving - checking the temperature to make sure it's not too hot.
+It's fine to use a microwave to heat baby food, as long as you stir the food well afterwards and leave it to stand for a minute or two before serving, checking the temperature to make sure it's not too hot.

 How much milk?